12+ Surprising Tips for First Time Horse Owners

 Also, it is a good idea to have one or two halters or head collars with one or two lead ropes so that you can take your horse in and out of its stall, walk it in and outside, onto and off of a trailer or horsebox, or anytime you want to lead your horse somewhere.
 Having two of each is a good idea should one break.

-All of this equipment and clothing will make being a first time horse owner a safe and exciting experience.
-And, you can find everything you need right here in our catalog, so start shopping!
+All of this equipment and clothing will make being a first-time horse owner a safe and exciting experience.
+And, you can find everything you need right here in our catalogue, so start shopping!